Skip to content

 PromQL Query

-Applying PromQL queries in charts can help you extract and analyze time series data from the Prometheus data source, displaying the results intuitively in the chart.
+Applying PromQL queries in charts helps you extract and analyze time series data from Prometheus data sources and visually display the results in the chart.

 Simple Definition

-PromQL is the query language of Prometheus, used to query and manipulate time series data from the Prometheus data source.
-It provides a rich set of functions and operators that support aggregation, filtering, calculation, and comparison of data, helping users quickly extract and analyze data.
+PromQL is the query language of Prometheus, used to query and manipulate time series data from Prometheus data sources.
+It provides a rich set of functions and operators, supporting data aggregation, filtering, calculation, and comparison to help users quickly extract and analyze data.

 Start Querying